staeter/work-in-progress/dialogue.md

 Consistent governance ensures the platform stays true to its principles over time.
 This requires clear processes for decision-making, conflict resolution, and adaptation to new challenges.

 This principle guides both technical and community management structures.

+The dev team are the initiators of the platform's culture.
+They have to be the prime examples of its principles and their behavior towards the rest of the community has to reflect that.

 ## Requirements and Justifications